-- (1) Changes in accounting policies resulting from applying for the first-time certain standards and amendments - (a) The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by the Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after 1 January 2022.
-The adoption of these new standards and amendments had no material impact on the Group. - (2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are endorsed by FSC, but not yet adopted by the Group as at the end of the reporting period are listed below:
+(1) Changes in accounting policies resulting from applying for the first-time certain standards and amendments

+The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are endorsed by the Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after 1 January 2023.
+The adoption of these new standards and amendments had no material impact on the Group.

+(2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are endorsed by FSC, and not yet adopted by the Group As of the end of the reporting period are listed below.

-Items Newly issued, Revised or Amended Standards and Interpretations Effective Date nems Newly issued, Revised of Amended Standards and interpretations issued by IASB а Disclosure Initiative - Accounting Policies - Amendments to IAS 1 1 January 2023 b Definition of Accounting Estimates - Amendments to IAS 8 1 January 2023 с Deferred Tax related to Assets and Liabilities arising from a Single Transaction - Amendments to IAS 12 1 January 2023
+Items Newly issued, Revised or Amended Standards and Interpretations Effective Date nems Newly issued, Revised of Amended Standards and Interpretations issued by IASB a Classification of Liabilities as Current or Non-current - Amendments 1 January 2024 to IAS 1 b Lease Liability in a Sale and Leaseback -Amendments to IFRS 16 1 January 2024 с Non-current Liabilities with Covenants -Amendments to IAS 1 1 January 2024 d Supplier Finance Arrangements - Amendments to IAS 7 and IFRS 7 1 January 2024

-(a) Disclosure Initiative - Accounting Policies - Amendments to IAS 1
+(a) Classification of Liabilities as Current or Non-current - Amendments to IAS 1